 When speaking with a representative and deciding on a plan, ask them for a full explanation of benefits.
 If the person you’re speaking with won’t provide one, they aren’t a legitimate agent.
 Do not trust someone who tells you a service usually costs more, but that they know how to bill Medicare so you won’t have to pay for it.

 Once you’ve chosen a plan, make sure to go over your statements carefully.
 Whenever you use your benefits, you’ll receive an ‘explanation of benefits’ document listing the services provided, when, and by whom.
 Go over this and make sure that everything matches up correctly to avoid billing fraud.

 Scammers want information that will give them access to your personal information, leaving you exposed to various types of fraud.
 This information includes:

 Names, addresses, dates of birth, and other personally-identifiable data for identity theft purposes

 Credit card/debit card numbers

 Bank account numbers

 There's a misconception that scammers target the elderly, vulnerable, or people who have limited or no health insurance.
 This isn't the case at all.
 Scammers will try to deceive people of all ages and backgrounds.
 Most of the time, they have no information about the person they are calling or contacting via email.
 However, they pretend they know the recipient.

-Scammers are exploiting peoples' fears in the current crisis, and many of them are successful.
+Scammers are exploiting peoples' fears, and many of them are successful.
 As Americans worry about their health insurance coverage (or lack of it), this problem will continue.

 Did you know that every year in the United States, one in 10 adults falls victim to some kind of scam?